 Connecting people with shared gifts and building on those talents can begin to make a real difference in the community, he said.

 Making a difference is what led Ridge Pilcher to The United Methodist Church.
 The 78-year-old became a United Methodist six years ago at the urging of her late husband, a longtime member.
-He thought she would like the new pastor at Havre De Grace United Methodist Church in Hartford County, Maryland.
+He thought she would like the new pastor at Havre de Grace United Methodist Church in Harford County, Maryland.
 He was right.

 Pilcher also found herself drawn to John Wesley's call to social action.
 While she had always been involved in social justice issues, she was eager to continue that work after retiring as a nurse with HealthCare for the Homeless in Baltimore.